kiranvad/MLCD/Readme.md

 generates ternary compositon array in `c`, synthetic data in `data`, degrees of freedom (DOFs) values in `phaseVal` and phase indicies in `dataClass`

-2. For a given distance metric, one can find a phase diagram of a ternay using Graph Partition or Hierarchial Clustering (see paper for more information)
+2. For a given distance metric, one can find a phase diagram of a ternay using Graph Partition or Hierarchical Clustering (see paper for more information)
    For example:

 	Run `finaldemo.m`